singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 As its name suggests, a MapReduce program requires you to write a Map step and a Reduce step.
 The rest is handled by the system.

 - Map takes in some data and emits a < key, value > pair.
-- Reduce takes a key and a set of associated values and "reduces"them in some way, emitting a new key and value.
+- Reduce takes a key and a set of associated values and "reduces" them in some way, emitting a new key and value.
 The results of this might be fed back into the Reduce program for more reducing.

 MapReduce allows us to do a lot of processing in parallel, which makes processing huge amounts of data more scalable.